JabRef/jabref/CONTRIBUTING.md

 ### I am a student and I want to choose from a curated list of university projects

-Have a look at [JabRefs candidates for university projects](https://github.com/orgs/JabRef/projects/3).
+Take a look at [JabRef's candidates for university projects](https://github.com/orgs/JabRef/projects/3).
 There, a list of possible projects to work on during a teaching period is offered.

 ### I am a lecturer